MatthewCondon/OrcanizedChaos/Documents/Database.md

 subject : used to store subject

-message : used to store message; can be as long as possible due to LONGTEXT feature
+message : used to store message; can be as long as possible due to LONGTEXT feature for extended data entry

 Now that the tables were created, they were ready to hold data assuming that the Flask Application was correct.
+An important aspect of the Flask application is the mysqlcursor object, which allows that application to specifically interact with and update the MySQL database as necessary.